sudoyashi/da_cabby/docs/_posts/2022-05-15-carbconversion.markdown

 Once the entire system is hooked up, we can almost start the car!

 Remember all other parts of your vehicle that utilize vacuum, think of your brake booster, charcoal emissions, vacuum-based systems like distributors, shift lights, and so on.
 There are many applications for the big air pump in your car we call the engine; therefore, the vacuum system needs to be completely sealed to be effective.
 Tracing a vacuum leak is quite difficult if you're not sure what happened.
 By using a smoke tester, you can push smoke through your vacuum system enough to see where a leak might occur!
 The smoke should reach the intake side of the fuel system, and if there are no more leaks, then you are all sealed from there.
 The hard part is getting there!
+## 4. Hook up parts of the old system

 ## 5. Testing!
 Checks before the first start.